praveen-266/WebScraping-assignment/README.md

-# Data Extraction and NLP
+# Extracting and Analyzing Textual Data from URLs

 ### OBJECTIVE :
 The objective of this assignment is to extract textual data articles from the given URL and perform text analysis to compute variables that are explained below.